Also known as: LEOPARD syndrome

 - Heart problems

-The goal of treatment is to help with the correctable problems.
-The degree of hearing loss must be determined and hearing aids supplied where necessary.
+Symptoms are treated as appropriate.
+A hearing aid may be needed.
 Hormone treatment may be necessary at the expected time of puberty to cause the normal changes to occur.

 Most patients adjust very well with proper attention to their specific problems.